rafaelsf80/vertex-bert-translation-turkish/README.md

 ```

-## Set up for online prediction
+## Set up

 1. After finetuning, move the resulting model to the `predict/model-output-tr-en` directory (for example, with `gsutil`).
 The `predict` directory contains the `Dockerfile` to generate the Custom Container image.
-2. Follow the instructions below under section **Upload and Online deployment in Vertex AI prediction**.
+2. Follow the instructions below under section **Online predictions in Vertex AI**.
 It will upload the model to Vertex AI and will create an online endpoint.
-3. Make a Batch prediction following instructions under section below **Batch prediction on Vertex AI**.
+3. Make a Batch prediction following instructions under section below **Batch predictions on Vertex AI**.

-The model must be stored in the `predict/model-output-tr-en` directory, with s aimilar content like this:
+The model must be stored in the `predict/model-output-tr-en` directory, with a similar content like this:
 ```sh
 -rw-r--r--   1 rafaelsanchez  primarygroup       1399 14 Sep 11:19 config.json
 -rw-r--r--   1 rafaelsanchez  primarygroup  304670597 14 Sep 11:19 pytorch_model.bin